matrix-org/sydent/docs/templates.md

 Appending "_forurl" or "_forhtml" to any of the variable names listed below returns their values encoded suitably for URLs or HTML respectively.

-For example ">" in the HTML encoded version would be replaced with "&gt".
+For example ">" in the `_forhtml` version would be replaced with "&gt".

-Note: "&&" when HTML encoded is displayed as "&".
+Note: Note: "&&" must be used to get a raw `&` character.

 ---